lando/lando/docs/contrib/vision.md

 Well defined milestones and a Kanban board can go a long way to triaging and prioritizing issues.
 This focuses current sprints, generates a healthy backlog and icebox and keeps issues and tasks tidy, manageable and not overwhelming.

+We also like to [use robots](https://probot.github.io/apps/) to help keep our issues and pull requests tidy.
+See [this](https://github.com/probot/stale#is-closing-stale-issues-really-a-good-idea) for the benefits of issue automation.

 #### 8. Value

-Tackling "low hanging fruit" issues that are easy to test, solve and that impact many users keeps project morale high and
+Tackling "low hanging fruit" issues that are easy to test, solve and that impact many users keeps project morale high.

 #### 9. Testing